corprusCheese/socketChatTs/README.md

 Also it has commands (it should be written after your message):

-- /n - you can answer to concrete user
+- /n - you can answer to concrete user (that's all now...)
-- /u - get all users